Tim Howard: Manchester United

-Manchester United paid a US$4 million transfer fee to sign Howard in the middle of the 2003 MLS season, and he replaced Fabien Barthez as the club's first-choice goalkeeper.
+Manchester United paid a US$4 million transfer fee to sign Howard in the middle of the 2003 MLS season, and he replaced Fabien Barthez, as the club's first-choice goalkeeper.

-Howard started off very well at Manchester United, saving the decisive penalty in the Community Shield against Arsenal.
+Howard started off excellently at Manchester United, saving the decisive penalty in the Community Shield against Arsenal.
 Other notable performances followed, including Bolton Wanderers and a home FA Cup tie victory over Manchester City.
-In March 2004, however, Howard's poor parry handed a last minute goal to Porto, eliminating United from the UEFA Champions League.
+However, in March 2004, Howard's poor parry handed a last minute goal to Porto, eliminating United from the UEFA Champions League.
 The error appeared to shatter Howard's confidence and he was replaced by Roy Carroll.
 After a period of rest, Howard reclaimed his starting position ahead of Carroll for the 2004 FA Cup Final, picking up a winner's medal.
 In doing so, he became the first American to win the FA Cup.
 Howard was also named in the PFA Team of the Year in his first season at Manchester United.

-In Howard's second season with Manchester United, he started poorly, making several errors and was dropped again for Carroll.
-After Carroll made several errors as well, Howard regained the starting position but his performances were unconvincing, leading to Carroll regaining his place again, playing in the FA Cup final defeat to Arsenal.
+In Howard's second season with Manchester United, he started poorly, making several errors, and was dropped again for Carroll.
+After Carroll made several errors as well, Howard regained the starting position, but his performances were unconvincing, leading to Carroll taking over again, playing in the FA Cup final defeat to Arsenal.

 At the end of the 2004–05 season, Howard signed a new contract, which was to run until 2009.
 In the summer of 2005, Manchester United released both of his competitors for the goalkeeper position – Ricardo and Carroll.
-However, they also bought experienced Dutch goalkeeper Edwin van der Sar from Fulham soon after.
+However, they soon after bought experienced Dutch goalkeeper Edwin van der Sar from Fulham.